 The above not withstanding, we are not prima-donnas we will give you the shots you want!

 What about copyright?

-We do not, however, allow for our images to be passed on to third parties such as fellow contractors, unless agreed in advance in writing.
+IMPORTANT: Supplied images must NOT be sold or passed on to third parties such as fellow contractors, unless agreed in advance by IOP in writing.